 We have incurred net losses each year since our inception.
-As a result of ongoing operating losses, we had an accumulated deficit of \$47.5 million as of September 30, 2002.
-We are not currently profitable.
-Even if we succeed in developing and commercializing one or more of our drugs, we expect to incur substantial losses for the foreseeable future and may never become profitable.
-We also expect to continue to incur significant operating and capital expenditures and anticipate that our expenses will increase substantially in the foreseeable future as we:
+As a result of ongoing operating losses, we had an accumulated deficit of \$57.2 million as of March 31, 2003.
+Even if we succeed in developing and commercializing one or more of our drugs, we expect to continue to incur substantial losses for the foreseeable future, and we may never become profitable.
+We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- continue to undertake preclinical and clinical trials for our product candidates; - seek regulatory approvals for our product candidates; - develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- continue to undertake preclinical and clinical trials for our product candidates, including the planned initiation of a Phase III trial of OxytrexTM; - seek regulatory approvals for our product candidates;

+- develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.

-We also expect to experience negative cash flow for the foreseeable future as we fund our operating losses and capital expenditures.
-As a result, we will need to generate significant revenues to achieve and maintain profitability.
+We will need to generate significant revenues to achieve and maintain profitability.
 If we cannot successfully develop and commercialize our products, we will not be able to generate such revenues or achieve profitability in the future.
 Our failure to achieve or maintain profitability could negatively impact the market price of our common stock.